superhawk610/douglas/README.md

 ## Handling Events

-In addition to `update`, apps may implement `on_event` to respond to terminal events such as keypresses:
+In addition to `update`, apps may implement `on_event` to send messages in response to terminal events such as keypresses:

 ```rust
 use douglas::{Command, Program};